derekmerck/ansible-orthanc-docker/README.md

 Select an Orthanc image and tag.

 - `jodogne/orthanc` is the official vanilla [Orthanc for Docker][] build maintained by Sébastien Jodogne
-- `jodogne/orthanc-plugins` is the official build supporting the Postgresql backend
+- `jodogne/orthanc-plugins` is the official build supporting the Postgresql backend (uses PostgreSQL 10 -- trusty has a problem with installing tools for 9.5)
 - `osimis/orthanc` is a third-party [Osimis for Docker][] spin with an excellent web viewer for review and annotation
 - `derekmerck/orthanc` is a third-party multi-architecture (amd64, arm32v7) bleeding-edge release spin from [diana-plus][]